 If you've done any research at all, you've probably already realized that getting into credit card processing sales field can be extremely profitable.
 Just about every serious business needs a merchant account, so the number of prospects that you could work with are countless and the market is ever-expanding as the economy recovers.

 The key to success as a merchant services agent is choosing the right partner company to work with—this is an ISO whose products and services you will be offering to merchants.
-Since finding the right sales agent program is so imperative to your future, take your time to consider who will be the best fit for you.
+Since finding the best ISO agent program is so imperative to your future, take your time to consider who will be the best fit for you.

 Top 5 Merchant Services Agent & ISO Programs